cloudant-labs/data-flow-examples/streams-designer/README.md

 Select the **Manually** box, then press **Create**.
 ![Create Streams flow](create-streams-flow-watson-studio.png)

-## Create operators in the Streams Designer editor
 The first node we'll create is a Python node for loading documents from Cloudant.
 1. Drag and drop the `Code` operator under **Sources** on to the canvas.
 1. Select the `Code` operator and a right pane will open for editing the code.